DaiShanAman/skillfactoryGitTask/README.md

 # skillfactoryGitTask
-Juas a small task frrom skillfactory
+Juas a small task from skillfactory confict situation